 If two or more buildings share an identical design, as per KBCN1226, the same building LCA evidence can be submitted for the superstructure criteria and core buildings services criteria (if pursued) for each building.

-For non-identical buildings, separate and specific building LCA evidence must be submitted for the superstructure criteria and core buildings services criteria (if pursued) for each one.
+*For non-identical buildings with a greater than 10% variation in LCA results, separate and specific building LCA evidence must be submitted for the superstructure criteria and core buildings services criteria (if pursued) for each one.
 For all buildings, as per KBCN1226, separate and specific building LCA evidence must be submitted for the substructure and hard landscaping criteria (if pursued) for each one.
 This is because these aspects will almost always vary irrespective of whether the superstructure is identical.

 Regarding the hard-landscaping scope, if pursued, the guidance within the technical manual on how to allocate different parts of the hard landscaping to each building must be followed.